dnidever/bozepy/docs/gettingstarted.rst

 Spectral Orders
 ---------------

-The |Doppler| Spec1D objects can represent spectra with multiple "orders".
+The |Bozepy| Spec1D objects can represent spectra with multiple "orders".
 For example, an APOGEE visit spectrum has components from three detectors that are represented as a [4096,3] array.
 The three APOGEE spectral orders are non-overlapping in wavelength, but that might not necessarily always be the case.
 DESI spectra have components from three spectrograph arms and their spectra overlap.
-|Doppler| handles both of these situations.
+|Bozepy| handles both of these situations.

-|Doppler| can handle multi-order spectra, but the order dimension must always be the last/trailing one.
+|Bozepy| can handle multi-order spectra, but the order dimension must always be the last/trailing one.
 For example, flux dimensions
 of [4096,3] is okay, but [3,4096] is not.

 If the order spectra do not have the same number of pixels (e.g., 1900, 2000, and 2100 pixels for three orders), then the arrays should use the largest number of pixels for a given order, say Npix_max (2100 pixels in the example).
-For orders that have less pixels than this, put the spectrum at the beginning of the array and leave the rest blank but be sure to set the ``mask`` to ``True`` for these pixels so that they will be ignored by |Doppler|.
+For orders that have less pixels than this, put the spectrum at the beginning of the array and leave the rest blank but be sure to set the ``mask`` to ``True`` for these pixels so that they will be ignored by |Bozepy|.
 For the first order in the example, fill the first 1900 elements of the 2100 element flux array with the spectrum and leave the rest of the pixels at zero.
 Then set the last 200 elements of the ``mask`` array to ``True`` to mark those pixels as bad.

-Most |Doppler| functions and methods have an ``order=X`` keyword if a specific order is desired.
+Most |Bozepy| functions and methods have an ``order=X`` keyword if a specific order is desired.

 Vacuum or Air Wavelengths
 -------------------------

-In the past it was the norm to use "air" wavelengths (standard temperature and pressure), but more recently "vacuum" wavelengths are becoming more common.  |Doppler| can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the observed spectrum uses.
+In the past it was the norm to use "air" wavelengths (standard temperature and pressure), but more recently "vacuum" wavelengths are becoming more common.  |Bozepy| can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the observed spectrum uses.
 Make sure to set the ``wavevac`` property is properly set.  ``True`` for vacuum wavelengths, and ``False`` for air wavelengths.

 Normalization
 -------------

-|Doppler| works with continuum normalize spectra and the Spec1D objects have a normalize() method.
+|Bozepy| works with continuum normalize spectra and the Spec1D objects have a normalize() method.

 You may choose to normalize your spectrum using a different method.
 To do so: